Four Ingredients, Simple Rustic Fruit Pie

 Freeze Your Pie Crusts

-The pie crust I used had been frozen 3 months – a leftover from the Christmas baking season.
-It was March 14th and I wanted to celebrate Pie Day.
+This pie crust had been frozen 3 months – a leftover from the Christmas baking season.
 We typically think of freezing food as something that will decrease food quality but that’s not the case for pie dough.

 Don’t Worry About Using Fresh Fruit